Sarah Benamer

 Yvonne Forward

-As a supervisor, I offer a safe, non-judgmental and confidential place to explore the work you are doing.
+As a supervisor, I offer a safe, non-judgmental and confidential place to explore the work.

 Graeme Galton

 I am a registered member of the Bowlby Centre and have been a training supervisor since 2006.
-My own private practice includes working with clients who suffer from depression, anxiety, relationship and family issues, bereavement, post-traumatic stress and dissociation.
+My own private practice includes working with relationship and family issues, depression, anxiety, stress, bereavement and loss, post-traumatic stress and dissociation.
 In addition to my private practice, I worked for 16 years in the National Health Service as a psychotherapist and clinical supervisor.
+I am a Consultant Psychotherapist at the Clinic for Dissociative Studies, where my focus is on supervision.
+My aim in supervision is to be relational and supportive, and my style of supervision has been described as thinking out loud.

 Richard Gill